Carpal Tunnel Syndrome: warming herbal Support

 Therapeutic Exercises:

-- Strengthening Exercises: Once pain subsides, light strengthening exercises for the hand and forearm can improve resilience.
+• Strengthening Exercises: Once tension subsides, light strengthening exercises for the hand and forearm can improve resilience.

 How Can an traditionally warming Diet Enhance Carpal Tunnel Relief?